mariuszurbaniak/AoC2020/README.md

 # AoC2020
-Solution of the Advent of Code challenges
+Solutions of the Advent of Code challenges